willow-ahrens/Finch.jl/CONTRIBUTING.md

 This information is summarized with `./tests/runtests.jl --help`

+## Benchmarking

+The Finch test suite includes a benchmarking script that measures Finch performance on a variety of kernels.
+It also includes some scripts to help compare Finch performance on the feature branch to the main branch.
+To run the benchmarking script, run `./benchmarks/runbenchmarks.jl`.
+To run the comparison script, run `./benchmarks/runjudge.jl`.
+Both scripts take a while to run and generate a report at the end.

 ## Documentation

 The `/docs` directory includes Finch documentation in `/src`, and a built